 - King Willem-Alexander is not only warm, but also youthful and relaxed.
 His harmony with modern times makes him more relatable.

-- The Dutch Royal Family and the ‘Royal House’ are not the same.
+- The Dutch Royal Family and the ‘Royal House’ are not the same thing.

 - Not every member of the Orange Nassau family is a member of the Royal House.

-- The Royal Family is made up of the former Queen and her sisters, their spouses and their children, King Willem-Alexander, his brothers, their spouses and their children and grandchildren.
+- The Royal Family is made up of: the former Queen and her sisters, their spouses and their children, King Willem-Alexander and his brothers, their spouses and their children and grandchildren.

-- Members of the Royal House who marry without the official approval of the Parliament, lose the right to succeed to the Throne.
+- Members of the Royal House who marry without the official approval of Parliament lose their right to succeed to the Throne.

-The very first ‘regent’s day’, called Princess Day, was held on August 31, 1895 – in honor of Princess Wilhelmina’s fifth birthday.
+This event was initially called ‘Princess’s Day’, and was held on August 31, 1895, in honor of Princess Wilhelmina’s fifth birthday.

 The initiative to organize this was taken by the editor of an Utrecht newspaper, who wanted to celebrate the national unity of the Netherlands.
-It became a national tradition, with the date following the birthdays of the reigning monarchs: April 30 for Queen Juliana, and now April 27 for King Willem-Alexander.
-How about Queen Beatrix, you ask?
-Her birthday is on January 31, and she decided that the chances of a pleasant day of sunshine were considerably greater on her mother’s birthday, and left it that way.
+It became a tradition, with the date following the birthdays of the subsequent reigning monarchs: April 30 for Queen Juliana, and now April 27 for King Willem-Alexander.
+What about Queen Beatrix, you ask?
+Her birthday is on January 31.
+She decided, however, that the chances of a pleasant day of sunshine were considerably greater on her mother’s birthday.